RemanDey/eeg/README.md

 Repository Structure:
 <br>
-1.The Resources folder contains learning resources for the implementation of the EEG device 2.THe PROBLEMS.md file contains the current problems
+1. The Resources folder contains learning resources for the implementation of the EEG device
+2. THe PROBLEMS.md file contains the current problems
+3. The NOVELITY.md file contains the novel features adding to this project

 Components needed: